Empresas Públicas de Medellín

-Empresas Públicas de Medellín (EPM) was established on 18 November 1955 as a residential public utilities company which, initially, only served the inhabitants of Medellín, Colombia its hometown.
+Empresas Públicas de Medellín (EPM) was established on 18 November 1955 as a public utilities company that initially served only the inhabitants of Medellín, Colombia, its hometown.

 EPM is the head of a group that consists of twelve companies and has equity participation in eight others in the electricity and water sectors.
-Its affiliate EPM Telecomunicaciones, which operates under the name UNE, controls seven other companies in various cities around the country.
+Its affiliate EPM Telecomunicaciones, which operates under the name UNE, controls seven other companies in various cities across the country.

-Organized as a state-owned, industrial and commercial enterprise, owned by the municipality of Medellín, EPM provides electricity, gas, water, sanitation, and telecommunications.
+Organized as a state-owned industrial and commercial enterprise owned by the municipality of Medellín, EPM provides electricity, gas, water, sanitation and telecommunications services.

-EPM is present in following areas in Colombia: Antioquia, Bogotá, Manizales, Armenia, Pereira, Bucaramanga, Cúcuta, Barranquilla, Cartagena, Cali, and Quibdó.
+EPM is present in the following areas of Colombia: Antioquia, Bogotá, Manizales, Armenia, Pereira, Bucaramanga, Cúcuta, Barranquilla, Cartagena, Cali and Quibdó.

-EPM international: in Panama, the company is implementing the Bonyic hydroelectric project through its affiliate Hidroecológica del Teribe.
-In Guadalajara, Mexico, it is providing advice and technical assistance for the implementation of potable water, sanitary sewers, and wastewater treatment projects; and it is providing telecommunications services in the United States and Spain under the brand UNE.
+Internationally, EPM operates in Panama, where the company is implementing the Bonyic hydroelectric project through its affiliate Hidroecológica del Teribe.
+In Guadalajara, Mexico, it provides advice and technical assistance for the implementation of potable water, sanitary sewer and wastewater treatment projects.
+It also provides telecommunications services in the United States and Spain under the UNE brand.

 EPM Intelligent Building, the headquarters of EPM.

 Strategic business units

-Electricity, gas over a pipeline, waters and telecommunications: EPM has been active in these four areas of public utilities and is currently implementing a number of projects to consolidate its leadership.
+Electricity, gas distribution through pipelines, water and telecommunications: EPM operates in these four public utility sectors and is currently implementing a number of projects to consolidate its position in these areas.